Promoting British Values

 The DfE have reinforced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs."

 Through our curriculum development at Hagley Primary School we have identified opportunities where children are able to demonstrate thoughtful responses and we encourage positive attributes towards diversity.
+During the first week of each half term, the children and their teachers will explore an apsect of our British values and PSHE curriculum.
+These units build over time so that by Year 6, the children leave Hagley Primary School with a thorough understanding of the key aspects of the British values outlined below.

 Hagley Primary School has an active school council from year one through to year six which meet regularly to discuss the issues the children raise within their individual classes.
 Each year an election happens within each class where the children write their own mandate and present their speech to the class.
-Then there is a class vote and one child from each class is selected to represent the views of their class on school council.
+Then, there is a class vote and one child from each class is selected to represent the views of their class on school council.

 The Rule of Law